OWASP/pysap/docs/examples/router.rst

 information contained in those error messages includes details such as the SAP Router's release number, name of the source code file where the error is thrown, and in some cases the code line where the error was identified.
-As the source file numbers are frequently changing between one version of the program an another, it can be very precise as to potentially identify build numbers and pinpoint particular version numbers.
+As the source file numbers are frequently changing between one version of the program and another, it can be very precise as to potentially identify build numbers and pinpoint particular version numbers.
 This information can be valuable as to determine potential security risk in case of running old and potentially vulnerable versions of the SAP Router service.